 4. Comfortable Shoes - While my feet didn't actually begin to swell until the last month, I did have a general "achy" feeling in my feet for most of my pregnancy.
 I found that I wore my most comfortable shoes over and over again, particularly ones with arch support and no heel.
 Save the sexy shoes for your hot mama outfits!

 5. Maternity Gowns - I highly suggest investing in a maternity photoshoot to document the moment.
 Pregnancy comes and goes in a flash and I know your little one will want to see photos when they grow up.
 Nowadays they make all kinds of "maternal goddess" gowns in many styles.
 From frilly lace to minimal elegance, there's a maternity gown out there for everyone.
-See pics from my maternity photoshoot with talented photographer Kaely H.
+See my full maternity photos planning guide, including a maternity gown shopping guide.

 7. Fitted Maternity Shift Dresses - These maternity dresses are great versatile pieces because they can be worn as is or layered with other pieces.
 I wore mine under jackets, cardigans and tops.
 If you're in the mood to show off your bump in this dress, be prepared for a lot of friendly comments and questions from strangers.
 People love pregnant women!

 8. Flowy Maxi Dresses - This style of dress is a fun one to shop for because it doesn't have to necessarily be made for maternity and you can wear it for many years to come.
 The comfortable style will make a great postpartum outfit when you're not quite ready to fit into your pre-pregancy clothes.